Litetoken/Litetokens/README.md

 The data may also be stored in `OP_RETURN` outputs or as fake pubkeyhashes.

-The existence of the destination outputs, and the significance of the size of the Worldcoin fee and the Worldcoins transacted, depend on the Bluejudy message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
+The existence of the destination outputs, and the significance of the size of the Litecoin fee and the Litecoins transacted, depend on the Czarcraft message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
 The rest of the data have a formatting specific to the message type, described in the source code.

-The sources and destinations of a Bluejudy transaction are Worldcoin addresses, and may be either `OP_CHECKSIG` and `OP_CHECKMULTISIG` Worldcoin ScriptPubkeys.
+The sources and destinations of a Czarcraft transaction are Litecoin addresses, and may be either `OP_CHECKSIG` and `OP_CHECKMULTISIG` Litecoin ScriptPubkeys.

 All messages are parsed in order, one at a time, ignoring block boundaries.